303 Benson Science Hall

 Director of the Alexander von Humboldt in English (HiE) Project

-Besides numerous articles and book chapters, she has published three books on Comparative American and Caribbean literatures: the award-winning Against the American Grain: Myth and History in William Carlos Williams, Jay Wright and Nicols Guilln (John Hopkins, 1987), Sugar's Secrets: Race and the Erotics of Cuban Nationalism (Virginia, 1993), and the translation Nicol's Guilln's The Daily Daily (California, 1989).
-She is completing a book entitled Langston Hughes in the Americas, portions of which were published in Diacritics and ALH.
+Besides numerous articles and book chapters, Kutzinski has published four books on Comparative American and Caribbean literatures: the award-winning Against the American Grain: Myth and History in William Carlos Williams, Jay Wright and Nicolás Guillén (John Hopkins, 1987), Sugar's Secrets: Race and the Erotics of Cuban Nationalism (Virginia, 1993), the translation Nicolás Guillén's The Daily Daily (California, 1989), and The Worlds of Langston Hughes: Modernism and Translation in the Americas (Cornell, 2012).

-In addition to translating recent literary criticism from Germany, she is also the director and principal editor of the Alexander von Humboldt in English (HiE) project, a collaboration between Vanderbilt and the University of Potsdam, Germany, which is working on three volumes of new English translations of Humboldt's major writings on the America in critical editions to be published by the University of Chicago Press.
-The first volume, the Political Essay on the Island of Cuba (in-press), is scheduled for 2010.
+In addition to translating history of science and recent literary criticism from Germany, Kutzinski is also the director and principal editor of the Alexander von Humboldt in English (HiE) project, a collaboration between Vanderbilt and the University of Potsdam, Germany.
+Since 2008, the project team has been working new English translations of Humboldt's major writings on the America in annotated critical editions published by the University of Chicago Press.
+The first two volumes are already in print: Alexander von Humboldt’s Political Essay on the Island of Cuba (2011) and Alexander von Humboldt’s Views of the Cordilleras and Monuments of the Indigenous Peoples of the Americas (2012).
+An edition of Humboldt’s Political Essay on the Kingdom of New Spain is in process.